fonoster/routr/docs/administration/cli/cheatsheet.md

 More information at https://github.com/fonoster/routr/wiki
 ```

 > **Important**: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
-Only persistent implementations will allow such command.
+Only persistent implementations support these commands.

 ### Examples: Common operations